sethtroisi/prime-gap/README.md

   * `misc/double_check.py` double checks using `ecm`, to check that small factor aren't found for numbers in unknown-file.txt
     * `python misc/double_check.py --unknown-filename <unknown_file.txt> -c 10`
   * `skipped PRP/s` is checked in [THEORY.md](THEORY.md#skipped-prp-tests)
+* Compression
+  * method1 doesn't support compression at this time so it also makes verifying `combined_sieve` slightly harder.
+    * `misc/convert_rle.py` can convert existing files to RLE if you want to double check / shrink old files.
   * Run Length Encoding
-  * Auto selected for large output files (can be forced with `--rle`).
+    * `can be forced with `--rle` saves ~60% of space
-      This saves ~60% space, but makes it harder to visually debug data.
-  * method1 doesn't support rle at this time so it also makes verifying `combined_sieve` slightly harder.
-  * `misc/convert_rle.py` can convert existing files to RLE if you want to double check / shrink old files.
+  * `--bitcompress`
+    * Saves ~95% of space, but makes code very hard
+    * Stores 7 bits per byte (to avoid ascii control characters) of is_composite array
+    * Reduces size of is_composite by removing any number coprime to K# or d

 ### Quick test of all functions